ananttuli-elipse-uq/code-sandbox/README.md

 ## Matplotlib

-Matplotlib has some issues with seccomp, in `/etc/firejail/default.profile` comment out the `seccomp` line then it should work.
+Matplotlib has some issues with seccomp, in `/etc/firejail/default.profile` and `/etc/firejail/server.profile`, comment out the `seccomp` line then it should work.